watson-developer-cloud/node-red-node-watson/README.md

 <a href="https://cla-assistant.io/watson-developer-cloud/node-red-node-watson"><img src="https://cla-assistant.io/readme/badge/watson-developer-cloud/node-red-node-watson" alt="CLA assistant" /></a>

+### New in version 0.6.9
+- Implemented classify collection on Natural Language Classifier node.
+The collection can be in the form of multiple sentences, an array of strings, or an array of objects.

 ### New in version 0.6.8
 - Move all Discovery calls to latest API version - 2017-11-07
 - Updated calls to deprecated discovery methods addJsonDocument and getCollections